 As a developer, C is my preferred language, which is why I’ve chosen to share it with you.
 It’s been around for 30 years and was initially created to build the UNIX operating system.

 I firmly believe that once you unlock its potential, you’ll develop a deep affection for C, much like I have.
 Someday, as you look back on your journey through this tutorial series, you’ll fondly remember the early challenges and triumphs.
 When that day comes, please don’t hesitate to share your progress with me—I always enjoy hearing from my students.

 Now, let’s take a brief look at the history of C:

 To truly appreciate C, it’s worth understanding its origins.
 The language was conceived by an American computer scientist named Dennis Ritchie.
 Ritchie, born in Bronxville, New York, moved to Summit, New Jersey, during his childhood and later graduated from Harvard University with degrees in physics and applied mathematics.
 In 1967, he joined the Bell Labs Computing Sciences Research Center and completed his thesis on “Program Structure and Computational Complexity” at Harvard in 1968.

-The origin of C is closely tied to the development of the Unix operating system, originally implemented in assembly language on a PDP-7 by Dennis Ritchie and Ken Thompson, incorporating several ideas from colleagues, at the Bell Telephone Laboratories to develop the UNIX operating system.
+C’s genesis is intertwined with the development of the Unix operating system, initially implemented in assembly language on a PDP-7 by Dennis Ritchie and Ken Thompson.
+They incorporated ideas from their colleagues at Bell Telephone Laboratories to create Unix.